What Types of Small Business Loans are Available?

 If you qualify, your bank probably offers lower interest rates than any other source.

-There are some options that are slightly more expensive, but significantly faster (days, not months).
+Some options are slightly more expensive but significantly faster (days, not months).

 Here's an option we often recommend to customers with decent credit and good cash flow.

 SBA Loans for Small Businesses

 SBA loans are another low-cost option, with rates of about 7%.

 Like bank loans, they require mountains of paperwork which usually includes business plans and multi-year projections.